-The BC requirement regarding 100 contact hours becomes blurry for hybrid TEFL courses when the school meets their accreditation and teaching practice requirements.
-EBC’s accrediting examination board, the College of Teachers, means that we meet these requirements and so do the others mentioned here.
+The British Council requirement regarding 100 contact hours becomes blurry for hybrid TEFL courses when the school meets their accreditation and teaching practice requirements.

-Accredited courses, unfortunately, cannot be cheap.
-As a rough guide 200 USD of your accredited course fee is paid to the examination board or university.
+Accredited courses like our Trinity CertTESOL course, unfortunately, cannot be cheap.
+As a rough guide 311 USD (274 Euros) of your accredited course fee is paid to the examination board or university.

-Hybrid TEFL courses offering a truly internationally recognised and accepted certificate from an examination board will be cheaper than equivalent four-week courses but do not expect huge savings.
+Hybrid TEFL courses offering a truly internationally recognised and accepted certificate like the one EBC offers will be cheaper than the equivalent four-week courses but not a lot.
+Do not expect huge savings.

 We estimate that a hybrid TEFL course that awards an authentic accredited TEFL certificate will be 20% to 25% cheaper than its four-week equivalent.